DeepSourceCorp/good-first-issue/README.md

 Welcome! 👋🏼

-**Good First Issue** is an initiaitive to curate easy pickings from popular projects, so developers who've never made a contribution to open-source can get started easily.
+**Good First Issue** is an initiative to curate easy pickings from popular projects, so developers who've never contributed to open-source can get started quickly.

-Open-source maintainers are always looking to get more people involved, but new developers generally think it's difficult to become a contributor.
+Open-source maintainers are always looking to get more people involved, but new developers generally think it's challenging to become a contributor.
 We believe getting developers to fix super-easy issues removes the barrier for future contributions.
 This is why Good First Issue exists.

 ## Adding a new project